Speak / Lesson 3

 testeeeee

-Leyla: Salam hamegee!
+Leyla: salām, hamegee!

-Matt: Welcome back to chai and conversation.
+Matt: Welcome back to Chai and Conversation.

 Leyla: Chai and Conversation brings you weekly lessons of conversational Persian all the way from Austin, Texas!
 Our program is unique in that it is the first and only podcast created specifically for people wanting to learn conversational Persian.